-The Governing Body ensures that the policies, procedures and training in our school are effective and comply with the law at all times.
-It ensures that all required policies relating to safeguarding are in place, that the Child Protection Policy reflects Statutory and Local Guidance and is reviewed at least annually.
+The Governing Body ensures that the policies, procedures and training in our Trust are effective and comply with the law at all times.
+It ensures that all required policies relating to safeguarding are in place, that the Child Protection Policy reflects Statutory and Local Guidance and that it is reviewed at least annually.

 The Governor for safeguarding arrangements is named on the front cover of this document.
-This Governor takes strategic responsibility at Governing Body level for safeguarding arrangements in our school.
+This Governor takes strategic responsibility at Governing Body level for safeguarding arrangements in our Trust.
 The Governing Body ensures there is a named Designated Safeguarding Lead and at least one Deputy Safeguarding Lead in place (also named on the front cover).

-The Governing Body ensures the school contributes to inter-agency working, in line with statutory and local guidance.
+The Governing Body ensures the Trust contributes to inter-agency working, in line with Statutory and Local Guidance.
 It ensures that information is shared and stored appropriately and in accordance with statutory requirements.

-The Governing Body ensures that all adults in our school who work with children undergo safeguarding and child protection training at induction as appropriate and that it is regularly updated.
+The Governing Body ensures that all adults in our Trust who work with children undergo safeguarding and child protection training at induction, as appropriate, and that it is regularly updated.
 All staff members receive regular safeguarding and child protection updates, at least annually, to provide them with the relevant skills and knowledge to keep our children safe.